quantfive/codepress-engine/README.md

 4. Include repository ID, branch, environment, and API key in the request
 5. In development mode only, write to a local file as fallback if database save fails
 6. Log detailed results including created and updated counts
+7. Use throttling and retries to ensure reliable performance

 This efficient batching approach minimizes API requests and improves build performance, especially for large projects with many files.
 The CodePress browser extension can then correlate DOM elements with source files when editing websites, without needing direct access to the source code.